useblocks/bazel-drives-sphinx/README.rst

 .. figure:: architecture.drawio.png

-   Architecture overview of the Bazel-driven Sphinx documentation system
+   Architecture overview of the Bazel-driven Sphinx documentation system for example projects and components.

 Getting Started
 ---------------